rodolphe37/reusable-components-react/README.md

 -  ``` $ cd reusable-components-react```

-to going to our frontend folder, then doing:
+to going to our folder, then doing:

  ``` $ nvm use ```